-U.S. Senate Confirms Kevin Warsh as Federal Reserve Governor
+U.S. Senate Confirms Kevin Warsh as Federal Reserve Chair

 Fact Check